xfac11/Project3D/README.md

   x Particle systems with Billboarded particles

-  1/9 Tekniker gjorda
+  5/9 Tekniker gjorda

 Core techniques (1,1):
   o Deferred Rendering (Filip)

 - Geometry (2,1):
   o Parsing and rendering an existing model format (OBJ, MD5, etc).
 This includes parsing and using the material defined in the           format (textures).
 If you use a library like Assimp, it does not count.
-(Filip,DONE) o Height-map terrain rendering, user can walk on the terrain using WASD keys.
+(Filip,DONE) o Height-map terrain rendering (Karlos, DONE), user can walk on the terrain using WASD keys.
 (Karlos, DONE)

 - Texturing and Lighting (1,2):
   o Normal mapping (Daniel, DONE)

 - Projection Techniques (1,1):
   o Shadow mapping
   o Skybox (om denna ger poäng, gör denna)

 - Acceleration Techniques (2,1):